The purpose of the website:

 1) A 40-year Programme for funding community projects in small villages in GBAO and Dushanbe Area in Tajikistan,

-3) A perpetual Programme for annual donations to Aga Khan Medical Centre in Salemieh, Syria, and
+2) A Perpetual Endowment for the Aga Khan Medical Centre in Salemieh, Syria, and

 Prior to to the undertaking of the above-mentioned 4 Perpetual Programmes, DFC funded (between 2014-2016) one-on-one charity projects that helped multiple individual families in Bosnia , Tunisia, and Sri Lanka.